Geordan Murphy (Head Coach of Leicester Tigers)

 The Tigers starting line-up is full of international quality, they possess a star-studded backline with Ben Youngs, George Ford, Manu Tuilagi and Jonny May and a ferocious front row of Ellis Genge, Tom Youngs and Dan Cole.
 Yet even with these quality players Tigers are still under-performing.

-Perhaps the problem lies in their pack, gone are the days of the traditional tough Leicester pack with Lewis Moody, Martin Johnson and Martin Corry.
-Their current pack rarely provide good front-foot ball for the backs to play with, meaning May and Tuilagi rarely get the ball in space to demonstrate the quality which we see from them for England.
+The problem lies in their pack, gone are the days of the traditional tough Leicester pack with the likes of Lewis Moody, Martin Johnson, Richard Cockerill and Martin Corry.
+Their current pack rarely provide good front-foot ball for the backs to play with, meaning May and Tuilagi do not get the ball in space to demonstrate the quality which we see from them for England.

 Tigers woes are soon to be heightened when their internationals leave for the Six Nations, at least five of their starting 15 will leave and their squad depth is not strong enough for it to be a smooth transition.